Learn the Fundamentals of Government and Politics

 In the best tradition of liberal arts education, many of our students take political science because of their deep interest in public affairs.
 Other proceed to graduate school, or to careers in journalism, law school, public service, political parties, consulting, active politics, foreign affairs, or international development.
 We are proud that some of these students have completed and are now completing masters and doctoral degrees elsewhere in Canada or abroad and that a significant number have been and are now involved in politics as members of parliament or provincial legislatures.

 The department also offers students opportunities for extra-curricular activities through the Political Science Club and the Peace Garden Conference.
 The student-run Club organizes talks, debates and participation in model United Nations at other universities.
-The annual conference held in the Peace Gardens is a get-together of students from Brandon University and Minot State University who discuss papers and socialize, thereby helping Canadian-American relations.
+The annual conference held in the Peace Gardens is a get-together of students from Brandon University and Minot State University who discuss papers and socialize, fostering in a small way Canadian-American relations.

 Jobs secured by graduates

-A large number of our political science graduates have been successful in attaining higher academic degrees in political science, public administration, law, etc., attaining masters and doctoral degrees.
-Many graduates have entered civil service, the legal profession, and teaching.
-One of our former students is now a provincial judge, a couple of them have been elected to legislatures, and a few have become journalists.
+A large number of our political science graduates have been successful in attaining higher academic degrees in political science, public administration, law, etc. Many graduates have entered the civil service, the legal profession, and university teaching.
+One of our former students is now a provincial judge, several others have found employment as political advisors and lobbyists.

 E-mail queries: Dr. Meir Serfaty will respond to e-mail queries from prospective students.
 Please feel free to contact him at firstname.lastname@example.org